-A. FOOD STAMPS
+A. FOOD STAMP BENEFITS

-1. Determining State of Residence/Movement Between States
+Determining State Of Residence/Movement Between States

-NOTE: If the Food Stamp benefit group is Categorically Eligible, the residency requirement is considered met.
+NOTE: If the Food Stamp assistance group is Categorically Eligible, the residency requirement is considered met.
 See Chapter 1 for more information about Categorical Eligibility.

-When an individual, who is receiving Food Stamps in another state, establishes residence in West Virginia and applies for benefits the Worker must determine when Food Stamp benefits in the other state were stopped.
+When an individual, who is receiving Food Stamp benefits in another state, establishes residence in West Virginia and applies for benefits the Worker must determine when Food Stamp benefits in the other state were stopped.
 The individual is eligible in West Virginia for the month following the month he last received benefits in the former state of residence, if otherwise eligible.